popcat001/agent_framework/README.md

 Per-user persistent memory — preferences, facts, and feedback the agent saves across conversations.
 Three tools the agent can call: `remember_user` (save or refresh), `recall_user` (fetch older entries beyond the always-visible top-15), `forget_user` (delete by id or fuzzy match).
 Registered only by the web wrapper via `extra_tools` / `extra_handlers` kwargs on `Agent()` — the REPL never advertises them, so its request shape stays byte-identical to pre-feature.
 The system prompt is split into a cached prefix and an uncached per-turn suffix so memory churn only invalidates the short tail.
 Stored in a `web_user_memory` Postgres table; per-user cap of 500 rows with eviction at flush.
 Kill-switch: `USER_MEMORY_ENABLED=false` disables the feature entirely without touching stored data.

 ### 9. Per-Agent Access Control (Web UI only)
 DB-backed restrictions for who can see and use each agent. **Unprovisioned users (zero rows in `web_agent_access`) see only the configured default agent;** provisioned users get per-agent rules (every agent requires an explicit grant row — no public fallthrough).
+Kill-switch: `MULTI_AGENT_ENABLED=false` disables the agents registry and all ACL checks — the server runs on framework defaults with no `agents/` directory required.

 **What users experience.** Restricted agents are hidden from the sidebar (`GET /api/agents` filters server-side).
 Denied API calls return `403`.
 Old conversations remain accessible after revoke — v1 only gates new conversation starts (retroactive cutoff is a deferred followup, see `plans/plan_agent_access_control_db.md`).